The magnificent scenery of the South East coast is home to a rich variety of galleries, museums, theatre and heritage

 The South East is also home to a number of interesting museums covering everything from prehistoric artefacts at Dover Museum with its 3000 year old Bronze Age boat, to maritime history at Portsmouth Historic Dockyard and the Explosion Museum of Naval Firepower, to moving personal wartime accounts at The D-Day Story.
 There are also some fantastic specialist museums such as the Dickens House Museum, the Diving Museum and Anne of Cleves Museum to mention just a few.

 Explore royal residences, castles and stately homes as well as seaside gems.

 The South East has some of our most important and interesting heritage sites.
 The exotic Royal Pavilion in Brighton and the palatial Osborne House on the Isle of Wight were once residences of the Royals, impressive both for their ornate architecture and historic grandeur.

-Guarding the entrance to Dover for over nine centuries, Dover Castle is an imposing medieval site and a visit to the Great Tower and wartime tunnels are a must.
+Guarding the coastal entrance to Dover for over nine centuries, and situated on the White Cliffs themselves, Dover Castle is a formidable and impressive medieval fortress.
+A visit to the Great Tower and secret wartime tunnels - from which the Dunkirk Evacuation of World War Two was controlled - are a must.
+Likewise the Dover Transport Museum offers an interesting insight to the past.
 Equally impressive are the castles at Arundel, Lewes and Carisbrooke – each with a different story to tell, set in stunning locations.

 It was the Victorians who were the first to visit the seaside in significant numbers, escaping from the city to the coast to sample the cool waters and fresh sea air.
 This legacy has given our coastal towns a wealth of rich seaside heritage such as Brighton Palace Pier for example, or the iconic piers at Eastbourne, Worthing, Hastings and Ryde.
 Today you can take in outstanding panoramic views from modern structures now dominating the skyline, don’t miss the Brighton i360 or Portsmouth’s Spinnaker Tower.

 Get active in stunning landscapes or chill out in cool cities, the south east coast is all just a short hop from London